silvermind20/ReactND-Myreads/README.md

 ### Installing

 1. **Clone or download this repository**
 Change to a folder you want the app folder in.
-Then clone the files of this repo to a new directory and changee into it:
+Then clone the files of this repo to a new directory and change into it:

 ```console
 $ git clone https://github.com/silvermind20/ReactND-Myreads MyReadsApp